NicoHood/SecureLoader/Readme.md

 firmware until a Bootloader Key was set**.
 It is not possible to remove a Bootloader Key afterwards. **Never ship a device without an inital vendor Bootloader Key.** TODO link

+TODO will boot straight into recovery mode and require a password change first.

 #### 3.2.3 Initial Bootloader Key
 A **unique BK is initially set by the vendor** who is also responsible for